14th December 2018

 Machu Picchu, one of the world’s most famous ancient sites, received 1.4 million visitors in 2016, and, following threats from UNESCO to add the Inca citadel to its list of endangered world heritage sites, the Peruvian government has brought in measures to control tourist numbers, with tickets now limiting the time you can spend at the site to a specific morning or afternoon.
 For ancient Inca heritage without the need to dodge dozens of selfie sticks, visit Choquequirao instead.
 Lying just 40 miles from Machu Picchu, and known as a ‘sacred sister’, this site has a similar architectural structure to Machu Picchu and the same stunning views of the surrounding mountains.
 The government is planning a road connecting it with Machu Picchu, as well as a cable car allowing tourists to avoid the 5 day trek it currently takes to get there.

 The last remaining Ancient Wonder of the World, there’s no doubt that the Pyramids of Giza are a sight to behold.
 However, a visit means fighting your way through the hordes of other tourists while doing battle with numerous touts trying to sell you camel rides and trinkets, which can make for a less than enjoyable experience.
 Visiting with a guide or as part of a tour can make it easier, but for a truly awe-inspiring experience without the hassle visit the pyramids in Meroe instead.
-On the banks of the Nile, and surrounded by nothing but red desert sands , these pyramids differ from those in Egypt, with smaller bases and steeper slopes, and were built as tombs by the Nubian kings.
+On the banks of the Nile, and surrounded by nothing but red desert sands, these pyramids differ from those in Egypt, with smaller bases and steeper slopes, and were built as tombs by the Nubian kings.
+For this reason, it's one of our favorite alternative bucket list trips of a lifetime.

 Lake Garda is undeniably enchanting, its shoreline dotted with charming towns, but its picture-perfect quality means that the area can get uncomfortably busy, particularly in the summer months when it becomes a popular Italian holiday spot.
 If you’re looking for stunning lakeside views without the crowds then look no further than Lake Son Kul.
 There is nothing more peaceful than waking up and looking through the door of your yurt across the sapphire lake to the mountains beyond, the only thing interrupting your view perhaps being a couple of horses.